 $400,000 in Grants Available to Researchers Investigating Causes/Treatments of Rare Multisystem Immunodeficiency Disorder

 Special consideration will be given to research focused on Job Syndrome and Pulmonary Function.
 Previous applicants can apply in subsequent years to extend their research.
-The application process is open to researchers world-wide and awardees will be notified in early November.
+The application process is open to researchers world-wide and awardees will be announced between December 2022 and January 2023.

 The Job Research Foundation seeks to not only help find a cure for Job Syndrome by providing the scientific community with additional opportunities to further research into the rare multisystem immunodeficiency disorder, but also hopes that investigators will research treatments to help those suffering with Job Syndrome.
 Job Syndrome, also known as Autosomal Dominant Hyperimmunoglobulin E Syndrome (AD-HIES), was discovered in 1966 and is a multisystem immunodeficiency disorder found in males and females worldwide.
 Visit https://www.jobresearchfoundation.org/ for additional details.